usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

    :alt: Screenshot of adding plugin_2 to Entrypoint 2.
    :width: 900px
    :figclass: big-image border-image clickable-image

+   Using "Add To Task Graph" to automatically add Plugin Tasks into an entrypoint.
+Step Name and Parameterization need to be defined by hand.

 By default, the **step** of the graph has no name and no parameter bindings.
 We must configure inputs.
 Use the following values: